 Pay an invoice

-To pay an invoice:
+To pay an invoice, complete the steps below:

 Invoice payment not showing as paid